-Instituto FIVIR is fertility clinic located in the capital of Valencia, very close to the El Saler shopping centre.
+Instituto FIVIR is fertility clinic located in the capital of Valencia, very close to the El Saler shopping center.

 FIVIR has a team of 10 professionals who perform about 150 cycles of assisted reproduction treatments per year.
-In addition, they also receive foreign patients in English, French and Italian.
+Also, they also receive foreign patients in English, French, and Italian.

 FIVIR was founded in 2010 by Dr. Marita Espejo Catena and her two sisters Esther and Ana who are part of the management of the company.

-Previously, FIVIR was located in the town of Alzira and in the Aguas Vivas Hospital of Carcaixent.
+Previously, FIVIR was located in the town of Alzira and the Aguas Vivas Hospital of Carcaixent.

 After almost a decade in the world of assisted reproduction, in 2018, the clinic opened its doors in the city of Valencia with new facilities adapted to carry out all fertility treatments.